lmsuzh-extension-epis Digital assistance for exams DEVELOPMENT

 lmsuzh-extension-registration Group registration processes for large installations DEVELOPMENT

-lmsuzh-extension-assessment Environment for self and mass assessments in a university context PREPARATION
+lmsuzh-extension-assessment Self and mass assessments in a university context PREPARATION see Whitepaper

 lmsuzh-extension-myscript The Power of Handwriting EXPERIMENTAL Demo: Convert handwritten formulas

 OLAT (Online Learning and Training) is hosted by the Department of Information Technology and is available to all faculties and institutes at University of Zurich as well as to other Swiss universities and higher education institutions.
 OLAT supports strongly the Open Educational Resources approach in cooperation with SWITCH edu-ID.